Ellen DeGeneres: ‘I Wish I Had Come Out Sooner’

 But Ellen DeGeneres says that receiving these horrid messages weren’t the worst thing to happen after the episode aired.

 “The biggest thing was that I lost my career.
 For three years, I couldn’t work, and was not offered one thing.
 I was running out of money and didn’t know if I was going to work again.
-I was 45 years old, and I was like, ‘This doesn’t look good.'” she said.
+I was 45 years old, and I was like, ‘This doesn’t look good.'”

 During that time, Ellen DeGeneres was starring in her own sitcom, and she came out on an episode entitled “Puppy.”